URL filtering

 URL filtering is a technique used to control or restrict access to websites based on specific criteria.
 It involves analyzing the URLs of web pages and applying predefined rules to determine whether a user should be allowed or denied access to a particular website.
 It’s usually used in organizations, and schools — where internet access needs to be regulated to apply content restrictions or ensure security.

-See also: whitelisting
+See also: allowlist

-Examples of URL filtering,
+Examples of URL filtering

 - Categories: Websites are classified into categories, like social media, gambling, adult content, news, or entertainment.
 Access to certain categories can then be allowed or blocked.

-- Keywords or Phrases: URLs are filtered based on specific keywords in the address, on the webpage or its metadata.
+- Keywords or phrases: URLs are filtered based on specific keywords in the address, on the webpage or its metadata.
 For example, if it contains explicit language or references to violence.

-- Reputation or Security: URLs can be filtered based on their reputation or security rating.
+- Reputation or security: URLs can be filtered based on their reputation or security rating.
 Known malicious or phishing websites can be blocked to protect users from potential threats.

-URL filtering use cases,
+URL filtering use cases

 - Workplace: Many organizations implement URL filtering to regulate and manage employee internet usage.

-- Educational Institutions: Schools, colleges, and universities utilize URL filtering to protect students from accessing inappropriate or harmful content.
+- Educational institutions: Schools, colleges, and universities utilize URL filtering to protect students from accessing inappropriate or harmful content.

-- Parental Controls: URL filtering is often used as part of parental control software or routers to restrict children’s access to age-inappropriate websites.
+- Parental controls: URL filtering is often used as part of parental control software or routers to restrict children's access to age-inappropriate websites.
 Parents can filter out websites that contain explicit content, violence, gambling, or other material they find inappropriate.

-- Compliance and Legal Requirements: Industries like healthcare, finance, and legal sectors implement URL filtering to comply with industry-specific regulations and data protection laws.
+- Compliance and legal requirements: Industries like healthcare, finance, and legal sectors implement URL filtering to comply with industry-specific regulations and data protection laws.
 Filtering ensures that employees do not access unauthorized websites that may compromise data security or violate regulatory requirements.

-- Guest Wi-Fi Networks: Organizations offering guest Wi-Fi networks, like hotels, restaurants, and public venues, can implement URL filtering to ensure a safe and family-friendly browsing experience for guests and protects the network from misuse.
+- Guest Wi-Fi networks: Organizations offering guest Wi-Fi networks, like hotels, restaurants, and public venues, can implement URL filtering to ensure a safe and family-friendly browsing experience for guests and protects the network from misuse.

-- Government and Public Sector: Government agencies and public institutions often use URL filtering to restrict access to websites with sensitive or classified information to enforce security measures and prevent unauthorized access or data breaches.
+- Government and public sector: Government agencies and public institutions often use URL filtering to restrict access to websites with sensitive or classified information to enforce security measures and prevent unauthorized access or data breaches.

-- Security and Threat Prevention: URL filtering plays a crucial role in preventing users from accessing malicious websites that distribute malware, engage in phishing attacks, or host other types of cyber threats.
+- Security and threat prevention: URL filtering plays a crucial role in preventing users from accessing malicious websites that distribute malware, engage in phishing attacks, or host other types of cyber threats.